MauroMigli/sub-sync-script/README.md

 # How to use

-1. Delete existing files inside "Unsynced subs".
+1. Delete existing files inside "Unsynced subs" and drag the subtitles that you want to fix.
-2. Drag your unsynced subs into the previous folder.
-3. Go back and type `./sub_syncer.sh <delay-minutes> <delay-seconds> <show-name>` in terminal.
+3. Go to the main folder and type `./sub_syncer.sh <delay-minutes> <delay-seconds> <show-name>` in terminal.